-The College's development over the years includes the expansion of its curriculum with graduate programs in Nursing, Urban and Multicultural Education, and the addition of advanced certificate programs.
+The College's development over the years includes the expansion of its curriculum with graduate programs in Nursing, Urban and Multicultural Education, Business Administration, Teaching English to Speakers of Other Languages (TESOL), and the addition of advanced certificate programs.
 The campus has also expanded over the years by such additions to its physical plant as the two modern residence halls and the Elizabeth Seton Library, which houses 150,375 volumes, 544 periodicals, and 7,544 microforms.
 In 1972, the College introduced a Division of Continuing Education for adults, and in 1992 the College awarded its first graduate degree, the Master of Science in Nursing.
 Post-baccalaureate degree programs, bachelor's degree program for adults, and all non-credit continuing education and professional programs were unified under the School of Professional & Continuing Studies in 2005.